Ouss6116/HackTheBox-Writeup/Browsed/HTB-Browsed-Writeup.md

 ### Sudo

-By trying using sudo -l we will find
+Running `sudo -l` shows the following allowed command:

-(root) NOPASSWD: /opt/extensiontool/extension_tool.py
+`(root) NOPASSWD: /opt/extensiontool/extension_tool.py`

-### Exploiting the PY Cache
+### Exploiting the Python Cache

-so by analysing extensiontool we will find that there is a script that compile the py and launche it from the cache.
+By analyzing `extension_tool.py`, we find that the script compiles Python code and executes it from the `.pyc` cache.

-so we will creat a script that generate a malicious py cache.
+This allows us to create a malicious `.pyc` file and poison the cache.

-then launche it via the extention tool.
+We generate the malicious cache and execute it via the extension tool.

 ```python
 #!/usr/bin/env python3